Label-free subcellular 3D imaging of oocytes and embryos via reflection matrix microscopy

 {\textbf{Data acquisition and graphics processing unit processing}}

 All the interferograms of the acquisition sequence are recorded by the camera in 6 s and streamed to the computer's RAM using Bitflow Cyton CXP frame grabbers.
 The numerical post-processing of the reflection matrix is performed by a graphics processing unit (NVIDIA RTX A6000).
-For the dataset considered in this paper, all the focusing and aberration correction algorithms are performed in 15 minutes.\\
+For the data sets considered in this paper, all the focusing and aberration correction algorithms are performed in 15 minutes for the entire volume.\\